JoinCODED/RJSDemo1-Introduction/README.md

      We'll explain what `App` is later.

 6. Show `src/App.js` - show the "HTML" - we'll explain what this is soon.

+7. Open browser and code side by side!
+Change something!
+IT RELOADS BY ITSELF!
+GO NUTS!